mfittko/ai-presentation/slides.md

 layout: two-cols
 ---

-# Introduction
+## Introduction

-## A New Era of Creation
+### A New Era of Creation

 Imagine building a fully functional web app in *hours*, not weeks—production-ready in *days*, not months.

-This isn't a dream—it's where web development is heading, powered by agentic AI.
+This isn't a dream — it's where web development is heading, powered by agentic AI.

 ::right::